Judge allows Perelman's claim against art dealer

 NEW YORK (AP) - A judge has ruled that billionaire Ronald Perelman's fraud claim against a top New York City art dealer can go forward.

-The Revlon mogul and Larry Gagosian (gah-GOH'-zee-ahn) filed the dueling lawsuits within hours of each other in Manhattan State Supreme Court.
+The Revlon mogul and Larry Gagosian (gah-GOH'-zee-ahn) filed dueling lawsuits in Manhattan State Supreme Court in September 2012.

-According to the Daily News ( http://nydn.us/SetDq5), Gagosian claimed Perelman refused to pay the agreed upon price for artworks he ordered.
-The lawsuit says Perelman instead insisted that the gallery accept other artworks in Perelman's collection as payment.
+Gagosian claimed Perelman refused to pay the agreed upon price for artworks he ordered.
+He said Perelman instead insisted his gallery accept other artworks in Perelman's collection as payment.